Muthupet: Mangroves and lagoons

 The southern mudflat separates the lagoon from the adjacent sea, which creates a permanent lagoon mouth with seasonal shallow waterways.
 The width of the mudflat increases from the lagoon mouth to the east.
 The mudflat is dry in summer, but the presence of dead gastropods under the surface soil layer and the erosion of soil at the centre of the mudflat cause the submergence of the mudflat during floods.
 The distance of the mangroves from the fluctuating water level differs between the lagoon shore and seashore of the same mudflat.

 The mangroves have grown close to the water level at the lagoon side but not at the seashore.
 The reason may be the difference in the nature of fine clayey silt deposition that is carried by the rivers.
 The salt marshes are found under herb as well as lining the inner side of the forest.
 In the degraded central part of the mudflat, the soft fine silt is found only around the salt marshes.
 The remaining barren ground is hard clay, which may be due to the erosion of the surface silt by wind or floodwater.
 Thousands of partially decomposed rooted trunks found on the southeastern side of Muthupet lagoon are indications of past, indiscriminate exploitation.

 At 100–150 m in width and 5–6 km in length, the density of mangroves in the eastern side of Muthupet lagoon is comparatively lower than other areas.
 Tamil Nadu Forest Department has excavated several canals across the mudflat.
 Each main canal, which enhances the water movement between sea and lagoon, has several sub canals on either side with a substantial number of mangrove seedlings.
 The western side has a protruding land pocket that has formed an islet-like structure.
 This part of the lagoon lies near Koraiyar river mouth with small mangrove patches.

 Demographics

-Muthupet has a population of 39,722.
+Muthupet has a population of 41,722.
 Males constitute 47% of the population and females 53%.
 Muthupet has an average literacy rate of 71%, higher than the national average of 59.5%: male literacy is 78%, and female literacy is 65%.
 Islam is the major religion, with an estimated 76.4% of the population being Muslims within the town.

 Tamil is the official language and is predominantly spoken.
 The most commonly used dialect is the Central Tamil dialect.

-Culture

-White or coloured lungi is widely used as male clothing instead of wearing pants.
-However, school or college students wear pants.
-Muslim ladies observe purdah and a significant number of women do wear a niqab.

-Like any other Marakkar society, Muthupet is a close-knit community where people generally do not want to have marital relationships outside the town.